-Experiencing Houston from below is cool.
+Experiencing Houston from below ground is cool.
 But it’s also possible to see Houston from above, at the Chase Tower Observation Deck on the 60th floor of one of the city’s tallest buildings.

 Here’s what it’s like to see Houston from above and below.
 This is what I learned from visiting JP Morgan Chase Tower and the Houston tunnels!

 I was in town on a 95 degree day, so the tunnel pretty much saved my life.
 It allowed me to get around the city instead of just sitting in my hotel room all day long with the air conditioner on full blast.

 The tunnel system is very complex.
 You could easily get lost here.
 I did a few times, actually.
 The subterranean world contains stores and businesses around every corner.
 The Underground Mall is kinda fun.

 When you’re ready to see Houston from above instead of below, head to JP Morgan Chase Tower.
 You can get there via the tunnel, of course.

 Note: The JP Morgan Chase observation deck is now permanently closed to the public.

 Getting up to the 60th floor observation Chase Tower “sky lobby” is easy thanks to the building’s elevators, which offer only two options: Ground Level and floor #60.

 The sky lobby is a large room with 13-foot ceilings and big windows allowing for a panoramic view of the Houston skyline and the city below.
 Some of the sights from above: